 The glazing putty is easier to work when it’s warm.
-Bill kneaded the putty to warm it up and then pushed the putty into to the rabbet with his fingers.
+Bill kneaded the putty to warm it up and then pushed the putty into the rabbet with his fingers.

-Using a putty knife he pressed the putty and dragged to form a bevel between the glass and wood sash.
+Using a putty knife, he pressed the putty and dragged it to form a bevel between the glass and wood sash.

 The glazing needs to dry before applying paint or stain.
 I waited about 21 days before applying two coats of latex exterior stain to my storm window.

 Window glazing is necessary to keep our wooden windows weather tight.
 Windows can be glazed with either oil-based or water-based glazing.
 Oil-based glazing is traditional but needs about 30 days before it can be painted.
 Water-based glazing is modern and dries quickly, so it can be painted sooner.